-The Company has adopted Risk Policies and Procedures to address the management of its financial and non-financial risks.
-There are procedures in place to identify, assess and manage the risks faced by the Company.
-The Company's risk assessment is reviewed by the Audit and Risk Committee.
+The Company has adopted a Risk Framework to address the management of its financial and non-financial risks.
+There are procedures in place to identify, assess and manage the risks faced by the organisation.
+The Company's risk assessment was reviewed by the Audit and Risk Committee throughout the year.
 The Board and the Executive Management are responsible for ownership and management of risks that might impact upon the Company's objectives.

 The effectiveness of the Company's system of internal controls and its risk management framework are reviewed by an external provider of internal audit and risk control review services.
 Whilst the Company has an exemption from the PRA with regard to requiring an internal audit function, it undertakes external reviews (at least annually) of the risks and controls that are in place.
-The reports on such reviews, including recommendations and management responses, are considered by the Audit and Risk Committee, and reported to the Board as appropriate.
+The reports on such reviews, including recommendations and management responses were considered by the Audit and Risk Committee in March 2022 and thereafter by the Board.